Floppy/floppy.github.io/_posts/2015-05-12-whats-next-for-something-new.markdown

 That may not sound like a lot, but when compared to other small parties and independents, we did great!
-We've tallied a [list of other candidates](https://docs.google.com/spreadsheets/d/19x3dHw_CZA3DGejNzzkJtFSlChdT8HcqpRvmoN_fiTQ/edit?usp=sharing) standing on future-democracy type platforms, and both our results come right up at the top.
+We've tallied a [list of other candidates](https://docs.google.com/spreadsheets/d/19x3dHw_CZA3DGejNzzkJtFSlChdT8HcqpRvmoN_fiTQ/edit?usp=sharing) standing on future-democracy type platforms, and both our results come right up near the top.
 Doing that in our first election, in very (small c and big C) conservative areas, is something to be proud of.

 I think that shows that we have something here worth building on, and so I'd like